rtrelease/Jetson-Symbolics-Neuromorphics/GameOfLife.md

 Thanks Ryjo!
 And yet again, thanks Jack!

-Rather than carry on too much more about the significance of cellular automata like Conway's Game of Life in computational theory and mathematics, rule-based processing, and instantiating *Turing machines*, links are provided below to some very well written references about the most important details.
+Rather than carry on too much more about the significance of cellular automata like Conway's Game of Life in mathematics and computational theory, rule-based processing, and instantiating *Turing machines*, links are provided below to some very well written references about the most important details.

 Many devoted researchers and developers have contributed to growing community resources for these dynamic 'a-life' models, automata such as glider-guns, pulsars, and rock-paper-scissors.